datalad/datalad-blog/content/posts/git-worktree-workflow/index.md

   (use "git restore --staged <file>..." to unstage)
 	modified:   pipelines/run_generate_plots.sh
 ```
 It is because the file has in fact changed due to the `jj squash` operation.
 I changed the history and there is a mismatch with the presence.
-All I need to do is to reset it to 'runs' with `git reset --hard runs`.
+All I need to do is to reset it to `runs` with `git reset --hard runs`.

 ### The trade-off between efficiency and reproducibility: You win some you loose some